imaaronjames/Simple-Android-Keyboards/README.md

 ![TextLayer](https://raw.githubusercontent.com/imaaronjames/Simple-Android-Keyboards/master/androidKeyboard-Sample-Project.framer/images/keyboards.jpg)

 ## How to use this module
 You only need one line of code to make Simple Android Keyboards work.
-It looks a little something like this.
+It looks a little something like this:

   `android.keyboard("default", "light", true)`